yegor256/xembly/README.md

 }
 ```

-Standard output will contain this text:
+The standard output will contain this text:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>